Evans, Anthony J., 2020, Economics: A Complete Guide for Business, London Publishing Partnership

 - Chapter 7: Public finance, Banking crises, Money and central banking

-- Chapter 8: Monetary policy, Monetary policy II, MPC Sim
+- Chapter 8: Monetary policy, Monetary policy II

-- Chapter 9: Fiscal policy, Fiscal policy II, Macro Policy workshop, Wiggle room
+- Chapter 9: Fiscal policy, Fiscal policy II, Macro Policy workshop, Wiggle room, Scenarios

 - Chapter 10: International trade, International economics, Currency crises, Debt crises

 - Chapter 11: Behavioural economics

-- Chapter 12: Global prosperity and stagnation, Growth theory, Foreign investment, Transition economics, Scenarios
+- Chapter 12: Growth theory, Foreign investment, Global prosperity, Inequality, Stagnation

 Are you an instructor?